-But mark this: There will be terrible times in the last days.
-Here Paul is writing to Timothy (2Ti.
-3:1) to take special note of the times.
-Times that have arrived and those still ahead.
+We have indeed arrived at the day when what has been outcast is now orthodox.
+There will be terrible times in the last days.
+Paul in writing to Timothy (2Ti.
+3:1) charges him to take special note of the times.
+Times that have arrived and are still ahead.
 As Barnes notes (no pun intended), “times of danger, or persecution, and of trial.”
 I have heard others teach that such reference can be described as “tight times”… as in times where evil seems to have us in a corner… pressing, overwhelming, suffocating.
 In spite of this, Paul tells us to “continue in what” we have learned.
 It’s as if he says, “Look at how I have handled this and do likewise (v.
 10).”
 This is easier said than done.
 To know the times we live in and not give in to the temptation to be reconciled to defeat is hard.

 I have been assisting with teaching a bible study attended by mostly elderly folks for about twenty years.
 I take turns with other pastors from various denominations along with other lay persons in presenting teachings each Tuesday morning.
 At one point, most of those attending were my seniors by twenty-plus years.
 My time with these men (and a few women) has been a great blessing.
 I have learned so much from them just listening to their life experiences.
 Most are from the “greatest generation.”
 Joe (now passed) was thirty-eight when WWII started, the “old man” on his Navy destroyer.
 Sam was a teenager when captured by the Germans after his bomber was shot down over Germany on his very first mission.
-Orbie was wounded twice in the Battle of the Bulge.
-I could almost feel his joy when Jack described the troop train he was on in Germany stopping and the officers announcing the end of the war in Europe.
+Orbie (now passed) was wounded twice in the Battle of the Bulge.
+Jack (now passed) described his joy at the troop train he was on in Germany stopping and the officers announcing the end of the war in Europe.
 These are just a few of the many “stories” I have had the honor of spending time with on most Tuesday mornings.
 And not only the “war stories.”
-Dan has shared many of the highs and lows of pastoring in the UMC while Earl has lent insight into his life growing up in Chattanooga, his time in the dairy business and so on.
+Pastor Dan has shared many of the highs and lows of pastoring in the UMC while Earl has lent insight into his life growing up in Chattanooga, his time representing the dairy business and so on.
 I mention these men because I have seen them often shake their heads in sadness over the times we are now living in.
 They have witnessed first-hand the stunning transformation of a society.
 Indeed they have seen the outcast become orthodox.

 Outcast: One that has been excluded from a society or system, a pariah.